The Stewardship Report

 Summary

-Since 2010, The Stewardship Report has documented leadership, accountability, and global stewardship through rigorous journalism.
-Published by Luce Family Charities and The James Jay Dudley Luce Foundation, the platform unites three distinct voices: Liz Webster, who transitioned from Wall Street to investigative journalism; John Laing, a political communication expert tracking power and language across borders; and Editor-in-Chief Jim Luce, whose 25 years leading philanthropic work informs the publication’s commitment to truth and accountability.
+Since 2010, The Stewardship Report has documented leadership, accountability, and global stewardship through rigorous journalism and sharp visual satire.
+Published by Luce Family Charities and The James Jay Dudley Luce Foundation, the platform unites five distinct voices: Liz Webster, who transitioned from Wall Street to investigative journalism; John Laing, a political communication expert tracking power and language across borders; cartoonists Lauren Dupont, whose work finds moral clarity in absurdity, and Maria Peña, who confronts power from the front lines of social tension; and Editor-in-Chief Jim Luce, whose 25 years leading philanthropic work informs the publication’s commitment to truth and accountability.

 Social Media